datacarpentry/cloud-genomics/_episodes/01-introduction1.md

 2. You will receive a security message that looks something like the message below.
 Type 'yes' to proceed.

         The authenticity of host 'ec2-52-91-14-206.compute-1.amazonaws.com (52.91.14.206)' can't be established.
         ECDSA key fingerprint is SHA256:S2mMV8mCThjJHm0sUmK2iOE5DBqs8HiJr6pL3x/XxkI.
         Are you sure you want to continue connecting (yes/no)?

 3. In the final step, you will be asked to provide a login and password. **Note:** When typing your password, it is common in Unix/Linux not see see any asterisks (e.g. ****) or moving cursors.
 Just continue typing.
 4. You should now be connected!

 ### **B. Connecting to a remote machine via VNC**
 [VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing) - Virtual Network Computing is a technology that allows you to connect to and share the desktop of a remote computer.
 To use VNC the computer you are connecting to must be running a VNC server.
 To view the desktop, you will need to download a VNC viewing client such as RealVNCs [VNC Viewer](https://www.realvnc.com/download/viewer/).
+**(RMF)INCLUDE INSTALL INSTRUCTIONS

 1. To start the VNC server on your remote computer enter the command:
 ```